microsoft/pxt-microbit/docs/teachertool.md

 ### Other

-- If user refreshes the page (or closes/re-opens the browser), their checklist should be preserved.
+If the page is refreshed (or if the browser closes/re-opens), the current checklist preserved.

-- User can click the print button to create a version of the results with the outcome and feedback visible, but other UI elements hidden (currently broken).
+Use the print button to create a version of the results with the outcomes and feedback visible (the other UI elements are hidden).

 ![Print button](/static/teachertool/print-button.png)

-- The checklist-view/project-view splitter can be resized.
+The checklist-view/project-view splitter can be resized.
 It can also be reset to 50/50 split with double-click.

 ![View splitter button](/static/teachertool/view-splitter.png)

+Slide the splitter to widen the view of the criteria and results.

 ![Split view resize](/static/teachertool/split-resize.png)